 Con-Cret Creatine is a brand that claims to sell “patented” and “bioavailable” creatine.
 The company claims that their product “provides all the benefits of creatine without the unpleasant side effects.”

-In this article we’ll answer all of these questions and more as we analyze the ingredients in Con-Cret Creatine to give our take on whether the supplement is likely to be effective and whether it’s superior to standard creatine.
+In this article we’ll answer all of these questions and more as we analyze the ingredients in Con-Cret Creatine to give our take on whether the supplement is likely to be effective, and whether or not it’s superior to standard creatine.

 Ingredient Analysis